 As you may be aware from the earlier post on the subject, I have decided to read/review the complete fiction works of H P Lovecraft as my reading/blogging challenge for 2017.

 I have decided to do this in the order they appear in the collection I was given, rather than order of publication, or the order they were written.
 Both of which would I guess be acceptable chronologies, though they are wildly contradictory, as much of Lovecraft’s fiction was published several years after it was written, or after his untimely demise.
-The chronology is also of little concern as these pieces of fiction while part of an overall cannon of work all stands independently of each other.
+The chronology is also of little concern as these pieces of fiction while part of an overall canon of work all stands independently of each other.

 To give a little structure to these posts, I will include both the dates written and first publication dates of each piece and a little background here or there.
 Though I will focus on the stories themselves for the most part.
 Without further waffle then let us move on to doing just that.